Kye Allums: Advocacy

-Allums began traveling around the country to talk about life as a transgender person.
-He visits high schools, colleges and universities to discuss the transgender community and how it is possible to be transgender and play on a team.
-He gives advice on confronting bullies when being trans.
+After coming out as a trans man, Allums began traveling around the country to talk about life as a transgender person.
+She visited high schools, colleges and universities to discuss the transgender community and how it is possible to be transgender and play on a team.
+She gave advice on confronting bullies when being trans.

-He starred in Laverne Cox's documentary The T Word.
-The film follows young transgender individuals and explains what they go through.
+She starred in Laverne Cox's documentary The T Word, a film that follows young transgender individuals and explains what they go through.

 Allums produced a project called "I Am Enough", which encourages other LGBTQ individuals to come out and talk about their experiences.
 The project allows individuals to submit their stories, thereby showing people who share the same issues that they are not alone.

-In 2015, he was inducted into the National Gay and Lesbian Sports Hall of Fame.
+In 2015, she was inducted into the National Gay and Lesbian Sports Hall of Fame.

 Published work

-Allums published a book called Who Am I?, which features poems and letters he wrote about his parents and himself.
+Allums published a book called Who Am I?, which features poems and letters she wrote about her parents and herself.